Web Analytics Made Easy - Statcounter

 Welcome to Oklahoma sign

-Hmmm - well, you could try!
-It won't be easy & will require consistent watchfulness.
+Hmmm - well, they'll need cold weather watchfulness.
 Not the ideal climate.
 Similar to growing palm trees in the US state of Arkansas.

 You might see palms growing here, in OK's State's Southeast Corner.
-That's the most palm-friendly climate - if we can go that far!
-Best try is in the extreme Southeast.
+The most palm-friendly climate!

 Our granddaughter lives in the Tulsa area.
 Every time we visit, we've never glimpsed a palm in Oklahoma.
-So we don't know of any.
-Do you?
+But through the grapevine we've hear of some doing fine.

 Palm Trees in East Texas